 Sometimes the psychotherapeutic approach feels inappropriate as the kind of support we may feel we need.
 It may be that our lives feel good but that we are looking for a different kind of support, or a coach, for some new steps or directions we are making in our lives.

 I have trained both in Hakomi Psychotherapy and also extensively in Process Oriented Psychology (over 10 years).
 I love this work and the scope that it gives to us as human beings, taking in all of our experience, seen and unseen.
 It owes much of its design to Jung and as such is intent on following the conscious and unconscious signals in our known and unknown dreaming and waking lives.
+It is beautifully centred on all of who we are; our bodies are often giving us signals or messages that it pays us to listen to.
 I believe that each of us has within us the answers that we seek, and together we discover where in our bodies or our dreams, our intended and unintended communications, those answers lie.
-Along with the children, adults also have access to creative media, which can be a powerful addition to the work.

 Training, qualifications & experience